A Brief History of the Marque

-There is a short article in The Motor Cycle dated July 31st 1919 page 112.
-The image of the page has a handwritten date appears to be 1915, cost £83.
-On back is report of a review and half page of special features.
+There is a short article in The Motor Cycle dated July 31st 1919 on page 112.
+The image on the page has a handwritten date which appears to be 1915, cost £83.
+On the back is a report of a review and half a page of special features.

 Engine is an Alecto two-stroke twin-port, 76x76mm B/S.

 Another article from 1922 states that production is about to recommence and that three 350cc models will be available.